 “Brand is a set of values that consumers associate with a company or a product.”Brand image: Definition, advantages, and key points, Jesús Madurga López, SEMrush blog

-Moreover, the author of the post reveals a difference between the brand image and brand identity.
+Besides having provided us with the definition, the author of the post reveals a difference between the brand image and the brand identity.

 If you’re interested in learning more about these two concepts, I encourage you to read the entire post.
 In the post, you’ll find an excellent explication regarding both of them.

-In the end, brand identity consists of three elements:
+To top it off, the author of the post explains that the brand identity consists of three elements:

-What are the visual and verbal brand identity
+What is the visual and what the verbal brand identity?

 The visual identity is the logo, the colours, and the typography a company uses.

-On the other hand, the verbal identity consists of the company name, its voice, the tone it uses when speaking to a specific audience, as well as the brand style guide.
+On the other hand, the verbal identity consists not only of the company’s name but also of the brand voice, the brand tone, as well as the brand style guide.

 The visual and the verbal identity: stuck between the chicken and the egg

-Now, let’s compare the web design with a chicken and the web content — the text — with an egg.
-In that case, a chicken would be worth a thousand eggs.
+Now, let’s compare the web design with a chicken and the web content with an egg; in that case, a chicken would be worth a thousand eggs.

-In summary, it seems to make much more sense to invest first in the web design and then in the web content.
+In summary, it seems to make much more sense to invest first in web design and then in web content.

 Web design attracts, web content sells

-To make sure that you understand what I mean by saying that this answer isn’t correct, I’ll explain you a story.
+To make sure that everyone can understand what I mean by saying that the answer isn’t correct, I’ll explain a story.

-- He was in charge of designing the elements of the visual identity for the clients’ brands.
-I was in charge of compelling writing, following the verbal identity of the business’s brands.
+- The designer was in charge of designing the elements of the visual identity for the clients’ brands.
+I was in charge of crafting compelling content, aligned with their verbal identity.

-- His contribution consisted of the harmony of colours and shapes.
-My contribution of the words, not to say the eggs.
+- The designer’s contribution consisted of colours, shapes, and illustrations.
+My contribution of words, not to say the eggs.

 To have outstanding marketing, you must break the ice

-I hear in my head the voice of my former employer, reminding me that the content — both web content and compelling copy — doesn’t sell.
+I’m going to make a little correction now as I’m already hearing the voice of my former employer, reminding me that the content, neither web content nor compelling copy, doesn’t sell.

-The texts (only) transmit these values.
-The texts seduce.
-They persuade.
+The pieces of text (only) transmit these values.
+They seduce.
+And persuade.

-- So, if your budget is limited and you need to attract visitors to your website or blog, I suggest you invest first in the web design.
+- Therefore, if your budget is limited, and you need to draw visitors’ attention to your website or blog with jaw-dropping design, I suggest you invest first in web design.

-- On the other hand, if you’re sure that you can sell enough without attracting many visitors to the website, be sure to prioritise the web content over the web design.
+- On the other hand, if you’re positive that you can sell enough without such an impressive web design, be sure to prioritise the web content over the web design.

-Accordingly to my former employer logic, to make the omelette, you must break the eggs.
-And to have outstanding marketing, you must break the ice.
+To make an omelette, you must break the eggs.
+But when it comes to having outstanding marketing and clinching deals, you must break the ice.

-Web design or web content: in which Woody Allen would invest first
+Web design or web content: the Woody Allen’s joke

-Before I finish the post, I’ll explain a joke from the famous Woody Allen movie, “Annie Hall”.
+Before I finish the post, I’ll explain a joke from one of the most famous Woody Allen’s films, “Annie Hall”.

 A guy goes to the psychiatrist and says: “Doc, my brother is crazy.
 He thinks he’s a chicken.”
 The doctor says: “Well, why don’t you turn him in?”
 And the guy says: “I would, but I need the eggs.”

-Allen used this joke to explain the complexity of human relationships and love.
+Allen used this metaphor to explain the complexity of emotional relations, especially love.

-However, I find it equally appropriate to use it to clarify the doubt whether to invest first in the web design or the web content.
+Albeit, I find it equally appropriate to apply the same metaphor to the doubt whether to invest first in the web design or the web content.

-- If you need the eggs, buy yourself a chicken.
-Start by investing in the web design to attract visitors and make sure that the content published on your blog gain some readers.
+- If you need the “eggs”, buy yourself a “chicken”.
+Start by investing in web design to attract visitors to your website or blog.
+Make sure that the content published on your blog gain some readers.

-- If you don’t want the chicken to be left alone, take care of the eggs.
-Without the web content that adds value and the visitors who come back for more, the nest of your blog will soon become empty.
+- If you don’t want the “chicken” to be left alone, take care of the “eggs”.
+Without helpful web content, as well as readers who come back for more, the nest of your blog will soon become empty.

-And, above all, try not to miss the following digital marketing rule.
+But, above all, try not to overlook the following digital marketing rule.

-A Writing-Friendly Question: In which would you invest first, in the web design or the web content?
+Would you invest first in the web design or the web content?